FourierFlows/FourierFlows.jl/README.md

 julia> Pkg.instantiate()
 ```

-The most recent version of FourierFlows.jl requires Julia v1.5 or later.
+The most recent version of FourierFlows.jl requires Julia v1.6 or later.

+The latest version that works with Julia v1.5 is FourierFlows.jl v0.7.2.

 The latest version that is compatible with Julia v1.0.5 (the current long-term-release) is FourierFlows.jl v0.4.5.